Etherfiend/NeovimConfigFor42/README.md

 ## Plugin & Manager Installation

-⚠️This plugins and manager installation cost you at least 1.1GB space⚠️
+⚠️These plugins and manager require at least free 1.1GB space⚠️

 There are some essential plugins that we will use for the default configuration in this guide.